 news MCBC 3 Gaps Initiative

 MCBC 3 Gaps InitiativeThe Marin County Bicycle Coalition 3 Gaps Trail Initiative is focused on closing three of the biggest gaps in Marin’s trail network.
-To experience the full bounty of Marin’s parklands, bicyclists are currently forced to use narrow paved roads with no shoulders and fast moving vehicular traffic.
+To experience the full bounty of Marin’s parklands, bicyclists are currently forced to use narrow paved roads with no shoulders and fast-moving vehicular traffic.
 The 3 Gap Initiative seeks to change that.

 Closing these three gaps would significantly enhance the outdoor experience for Marin’s bicyclists.
 The 3 Gaps Initiative would create a car-free bicycle trail route from the Golden Gate Bridge to Point Reyes.